hardikdagar7/abc-7042/docs/source/kube.rst

    sudo systemctl restart docker

-Based on your TML solution [--solutionname--] - if you want to scale your application with Kubernetes - you will need to apply the following YAML files.
+Based on your TML solution [abc-7042] - if you want to scale your application with Kubernetes - you will need to apply the following YAML files.

 .. list-table::

    * - **YML File**
      - **Description**
-   * - :ref:`--solutionnamefile--`
+   * - :ref:`abc-7042.yml`
      - This is your main solution YAML file.

        It MUST be applied to your Kubernetes cluster.